Buy Tirzepatide Online | The A-Z Guide

 • Tirzepatide Dose: Starting dose of 2.5mg/week for the first four weeks of the study period, thereafter increased to a total weekly dose of 5mg, with subsequent increases of the total weekly dose in 2.5/mg increments, as needed.

-• Frequency: Administer once weekly as a subcutaneous injection.
+• Frequency: Administer once weekly; subcutaneous.

 • Study Duration: 12-24 weeks.